Frostplexx/MetisDocs/docs/development/vps.md

 In short:

 - install cerbot with snap
-- make sure port 80 is open in aws
+- make sure port 80 is open
 - run `cerbot certonly --nginx`

 This will create two certificates.
 Afterwards tell nginx in its config where it can find the certificates: